-2. Comment on Elisabeth Okasha's transliteration, interpretation, and translation recorded" (Hines & Okasha 2023).
+2. Comment on Elisabeth Okasha's transliteration, interpretation, and translation

-Elisabeth Okasha comments on the word sigil: "[...] and the spelling sil for sigl is date (8th or possibly early 9th cent.; see also Hines in Hines & Okasha 2023) for the inscription: this means that the sound change $-ig - \bar{i}$ must then have already been carried through at this time.
+Elisabeth Okasha comments on the word sigil: "[...] and the spelling sil for sigl is recorded" (Hines & Okasha 2023).

+A spelling $\langle sil \rangle$ is possible. $-\mathbf{e}(-)$ as a root and final vowel suggests a fairly early date (8th or possibly early 9th cent.; see also Hines in Hines & Okasha 2023) for the inscription: this means that the sound change $-ig - \overline{i}$ must then have already been carried through at this time.
 According to Campbell (1959, §266), there was already a tendency in early OE for this sound change, and according to Luick (1921, §252), it came into existence at an early time in WS and probably also in Kent.
 Hogg (1992, §7.70) considers this sound change as common in early and late WS, "but in other dialects occurrences are infrequent."